ajitkhaparde/l2fwd-nv-brcm/README.md

  -s BUFFER SPLIT: enable buffer split, 64B CPU, remaining bytes GPU -t PACKET TIME: force workload time (nanoseconds) per packet -v PERFORMANCE PKTS: packets to be received before closing the application.
-If 0, l2fwd-nv keeps running until the CTRL+C -w WORKLOAD TYPE: who is in charge to swap the MAC address, 0: No swap, 1: CPU, 2: GPU with one dedicated CUDA kernel for each burst of received packets, 3: GPU with a persistent CUDA kernel, 4: GPU with CUDA Graphs
+If 0, l2fwd-nv keeps running until the CTRL+C -w WORKLOAD TYPE: who is in charge to swap the MAC address, 0: No swap, 1: CPU, 2: GPU with one dedicated CUDA kernel for each burst of received packets, 3: GPU with a persistent CUDA kernel, 4: GPU with CUDA Graphs, 5: GPU with one dedicated CUDA kernel for each burst of received packets and also performs IP address swap
- -z WARMUP PKTS: wait this amount of packets before starting to measure performance
+ -z WARMUP PKTS: wait this amount of packets before starting to measure performance -r (REVERSE) BUFFER SPLIT: enable buffer split, 64B DMA happens to GPU, remaining bytes to CPU
 ```

 To run l2fwd-nv in an infinite loop options `-z` and `-w` must be set to 0.